Stuycs-K/APCS-Stuyrim-Template/README.md

 Make a clear list of features that work/dont work

-:white_check_mark: This feature works.
+:white_check_mark: This required feature works.
+:ballot_box_with_check: This extra feature works.
 :question: This feature works partially.

-:negative_squared_cross_mark: This feature does not work.
+:x: This feature does not work.

 ## Adventurer Subclasses